Bitwarden Review 2024: Open-Source, but Is It Good?

 If you use the TOTP authenticator, these codes are found at the top of the main screen, and new codes are automatically copied to your phone’s clipboard so you can easily paste them.

-For the most part, Bitwarden’s mobile app is really intuitive to use.
+Overall, Bitwarden’s mobile app is really intuitive to use.
 During my tests, it automatically detected password fields and auto-filled logins for my saved sites more easily than the browser extension on my PC, and the biometric login made it easy for me to access my Bitwarden vault on my iPhone.

 However, I was sincerely impressed with the swift response from Bitwarden when they replied to my email — check out the time stamps on our email exchange that occurred after business hours on a Friday!
 Most password manager tech departments try to get back to you within 24 hours, and often those hours are limited to business hours on Monday-Friday.
 Bitwarden got back to me in just over 90 minutes on a Friday night.

 The Bitwarden knowledge base is quite comprehensive.
 It has an excellent Help Center with easily understandable user guides on all features and topics, as well as an impressive Learning Center with tutorials sorted by skill level.
 The active and informative community is an added bonus.
 Given that Bitwarden is open-source, there are numerous community members who contribute useful content to the knowledge base.
-Bitwarden’s staff also actively participate within the community.
+Bitwarden’s staff also actively participates within the community.

 I really like Bitwarden’s customer service — many competitors take a while to respond to their customers, and a few such as LastPass even complicate the process of sending an email!
 I managed to find solutions to the majority of my queries in the Help Center, but getting in touch with Bitwarden’s support representatives was also super straightforward.
 They promptly replied to all my questions, providing useful guidance.

-What Bitwarden Can Do Better
+What Bitwarden Can Do Better — More Recovery Options & More Intuitive Vault

 The password vault in Bitwarden includes categories for logins, identities, credit cards, and secure notes, offering a decent level of organization.
 However, I find Bitwarden’s vault less intuitive and somewhat clunky.
 The shared vault option, while useful, can be challenging to manage, especially when trying to handle entries between the main vault and an organization.
 It would be so much easier if Bitwarden approached organizing passwords like either 1Password (lets you create as many vaults as you want) or RoboForm (lets you create as many folders as you want).